-4.2.
+4.1.
 Formal Stages

-- 4.2.1.
+- 4.1.1.
 During the Formal Stages, an Investigating Officer is appointed to assess the facts of a case.
 The rationale for the appointment of the Investigating Officer role includes the level of seniority required, impartiality and training/experience of the appointed Officer.
-No 'formal' stage is assigned (1, 2 or 3) to the case at this stage. - 4.2.2.
-On receipt of the Investigation Report, where a Disciplinary Hearing is recommended, an HR Case Manager reviews and advises to which formal stage the Disciplinary Hearing will be heard.
+No 'formal' stage is assigned (1, 2 or 3) to the case at this stage. - 4.1.2.
+On receipt of the Investigation Report, where a Disciplinary Hearing is recommended, an HR Case Manager reviews and decides which formal stage the Disciplinary Hearing will be heard.

-4.3.
+4.2.
 First Formal Stage

-- 4.3.1.
-Managers identified in the Scheme of Delegation or appointed by the HR Case Manager conduct the first formal stage of the Disciplinary Procedure, which may result in a first written warning or an alternative sanction in place of, or supplementary to, a first written warning.
-Please refer to Disciplinary Outcomes. - 4.3.2.
+- 4.2.1.
+Managers identified in the Scheme of Delegation and appointed by the HR Case Manager conduct the first formal stage of the Disciplinary Procedure, which may result in a first written warning or an alternative sanction in place of, or supplementary to, a first written warning.
+Please refer to Disciplinary Outcomes. - 4.2.2.
 A Disciplinary Hearing is held at which the Presiding Officer will make a decision based on the balance of probabilities.
-All decisions will fall within the band of reasonable responses which a reasonable employer might take. - 4.3.3.
-The Presiding Officer is supported by an HRBP at this hearing. - 4.3.4.
-You have the right to be accompanied and present your case in response to the issues. - 4.3.5.
+All decisions will fall within the band of reasonable responses which a reasonable employer might take. - 4.2.3.
+The Presiding Officer is supported by an HR representative at this hearing. - 4.2.4.
+You have the right to be accompanied and present your case in response to the issues. - 4.2.5.
 You have the right to appeal against the sanction and are given details of the Appeals Procedure.

-4.4.
+4.1.
 Second Formal Stage

-- 4.4.1.
+- 4.2.6.
 Managers identified in the Scheme of Delegation and appointed by an HR Case Manager conduct the Second Formal Stage of the Disciplinary Procedure.
-Please refer to Disciplinary Outcomes. - 4.4.2.
-Where the offence is sufficiently serious, action may be initiated at this stage in the first instance. - 4.4.3.
+Please refer to Disciplinary Outcomes. - 4.2.7.
+Where the offence is sufficiently serious, action may be initiated at this stage in the first instance. - 4.2.8.
 A Disciplinary Hearing is held at which the relevant Manager makes a decision based on the balance of probabilities.
-All decisions fall within the band of reasonable responses which a reasonable employer might take. - 4.4.4.
-The Presiding Officer is supported by an HRBP at this hearing. - 4.4.5.
-You have the right to be accompanied and present your case in response to the issues. - 4.4.6.
-Where there is a failure to improve performance or change behaviour in the timescale set at the first formal stage, you may be issued with a further sanction up to a final written warning, but only after an investigation and Disciplinary Hearing. - 4.4.7.
+All decisions fall within the band of reasonable responses which a reasonable employer might take. - 4.2.9.
+The Presiding Officer is supported by an HR representative at this hearing.

+- 4.2.10.
+You have the right to be accompanied and present your case in response to the issues. - 4.2.11.
+Where there is a failure to improve performance or change behaviour in the timescale set at the first formal stage, you may be issued with a further sanction up to a final written warning, but only after an investigation and Disciplinary Hearing. - 4.2.12.
 You have the right to appeal against the sanction and are given details of the Appeals Procedure.

-4.5.
+4.2.
 Third Formal Stage